openhab/openhab-addons/bundles/org.openhab.binding.luftdateninfo/README.md

 ## Thing Configuration

-Choose either a local IP address of your personal owned sonsor _or_ a sensor id of an external one.
+Choose either a local IP address of your personal owned sensor _or_ a sensor id of an external one.

 | Parameter       | Description                                                          |
 |-----------------|----------------------------------------------------------------------|